C.S. Alexis works in an art gallery located in the Calumet region of Northwest Indiana. Come see her at One Best Life at Tinker's Attic.

 How to Cut Glass for This Mosaic Technique

-Start by wearing a pair of quality safety glass before and during the scoring and cutting process.
-Using a high quality glass cutter and a pair of running pliers is how we cut the sheets of glass to make small mosaic pieces.
-These hand cut pieces are the pieces that we adhere to the surface of our art object.
+Start by wearing a pair of quality safety glasses before and during the scoring and cutting process.
+Using a high-quality glass cutter and a pair of running pliers is how we cut the sheets of glass to make small mosaic pieces.
+These hand-cut pieces are the pieces that we adhere to the surface of our art object.
 It is probably a good idea to first start on a flat project such as a stepping stone.
-When you get a little practice in, moving on to a surface that is three dimensional will seem much easier than trying to begin learning with a more difficult project.
+When you get a little practice in, moving on to a surface that is three-dimensional will seem much easier than trying to begin learning with a more difficult project.

 The glass cutter is used to score the glass so that pieces can be snapped off of a larger sheet of glass.
 Firmly press down on the glass and drag the roller tip of the glass cutter across the glass surface.
 The cutting motion will make a scratchy, crackle sound.
-Look very close at the photo below.
-In the first photo you see the placement of the cutter wheel.
-In the second photo you can see the score line left behind after completing the cutting motion for the length the glass piece.
+Look very closely at the photo below.
+In the first photo, you see the placement of the cutter wheel.
+In the second photo, you can see the score line left behind after completing the cutting motion for the length of the glass piece.

 Using the Running Pliers